Human-AI Shared Control via Policy Dissection

 \section{Policy Dissection Method}

-Policy Dissection aims at deriving human-controllable policy from a well-trained RL agent.
+\textit{Policy Dissection} aims at deriving a human-controllable policy from a well-trained RL agent.
 It has two unique features to enable human-AI shared control: First, it operates on a well-trained RL agent without re-training or modifying the original reward/environment and the policy architecture.
-We only need to roll out the agent for several episodes and log its neural activity and kinematic attributes.
-Based on the collected records, certain units and kinematic attributes will be aligned.
+We only need to roll out the agent for several episodes and log its neural activity and the change of kinematic attributes.
+Based on the collected data, kinematic attributes are aligned with certain units which are further termed as \textit{motor primitives}.
 Thus our method is non-intrusive to the primal task and trained model, and applicable to a wide range of environments.
-Second, Policy Dissection can discover generalizable motor skills that even the agent is not trained to perform.
-As shown in Fig.~\ref{figure:teaser_ant}, the Ant robot can be steered to move up/down even it is only trained to move forward as fast as possible in the primal task.
-We will introduce the three essential steps of the Policy Dissection method in detail.
+Second, activating certain \textit{motor primitives} can elicit generalizable motor skills that even the agent is not trained to perform.
+As shown in Fig.~\ref{figure:teaser_ant}, the bipedal Cassie robot can be steered to tip toe, crouch and back flip even if it is only trained to move forward in the primal task.
+In the following subsections, we will introduce the four essential steps of the \textit{Policy Dissection} method in detail.